 So we win on 3 out of every 4 trades.

-That’s using options the right way.
+That’s using options the right way...

 Which is why I created a video series that teaches you all the best practices when it comes to using options.

-This way, when ProfitSight gives you an alert to make an options play, you’ll know exactly what to do.
+This way, when ProfitSight alerts you to a “W” or “M” pattern, you’ll know exactly what to do.

 I recommend going through the options video series first thing when you sign up today.